 When you run a play that uses the

-networking RHEL System Role, the System Role overrides an existing connection profile with the same name if the settings do not match the ones specified in the play.
+network RHEL System Role, the system role overrides an existing connection profile with the same name if the value of settings does not match the ones specified in the play.
 Therefore, always specify the whole configuration of the network connection profile in the play, even if, for example the IP configuration, already exists.
 Otherwise the role resets these values to their defaults.

 Depending on whether it already exists, the procedure creates or updates the

 A static IPv4 address -

 A static IPv6 address -

 Perform this procedure on the Ansible control node.

 - You have prepared the control node and the managed nodes

 - You are logged in to the control node as a user who can run playbooks on the managed nodes.